-Just like English, it means an intense feeling of affection for a person, but can also be used for an animal or a passion:
+Just like the English love, it means an intense feeling of affection for a person, but it can also be used for an animal or a passion:

 - l’amore per i figli (the love for one’s children)